yourpropertyexpert/interviewkata/README.md

 5: [Refactorisation within PHP] Move the calculations into a class

-6: [Wider Refactorisation] Dynamically add additional inputs (starting with one)
+6: [Wider Refactorisation] Dynamically add additional inputs (starting with just one).
+The calculations should still be done server-side.

 DON'T PANIC: No-one has ever completed all of these in the interview :-)